Great TED talk by Jane McGonigal on Gaming

 - Urgent optimism – Extreme self-motivation – The desire to act immediately to tackle an obstacle combined with the belief that we have a reasonable hope for success.

 - Social Fabric – We like people better after we have played a game with them.
-It takes a lot of trust to play a game with someone, playing a game together builds stronger relationships & bonds, encourages collaboration and team work.
+It takes a lot of trusts to play a game with someone, playing a game together builds stronger relationships & bonds encourages collaboration and teamwork.